 This module has four main aims:

 - To provide an introduction to the nature and contribution of applied psychology to the world of work

-- To help participants develop the critical skills required for postgraduate study and to undertake their research project
+- To help participants develop the critical skills required for postgraduate study and to undertake their research project.

 Introduction to Research Methods